 One of the best ways you can protect your personal documents is to keep them secure.
 Store identifying documents such as your passport, birth certificate and insurance information in a locked container or safe.
 Keep these away from windows, or out of sight completely where possible.

 This goes for businesses as well as individuals.
-Ensure all sensitive data is locked away somewhere safe and can’t be viewed by any unauthorised person.
+Lock sensitive data away somewhere safe where people without authorisation cannot view it.

 Tip 2 – Shred All Identifying Documents